basiaz79/Project-Kapu-ta/README.md

 # Project-Kapu$ta

-The Kapu$ta project was to test the app used to track monthly income and expenses divided into specific categories.
+<li>The Kapu$ta project was to test the app used to track monthly income and expenses divided into specific categories.

 # Our Main Goal

-Comprehensive testing of
+<li>Comprehensive testing of
 the “Kapu$ta” application.
 The goal was to give opinion if the app is ready to be launched in its current state.

 # My Task

-As a Script and a tester, I participated in a QA project "Kapu$ta" using agile SCRUM methodology with a weekly sprint period.
+<li>As a Script and a tester, I participated in a QA project
+"Kapu$ta" using agile SCRUM methodology with a weekly sprint period.
-I focused mainly on functional testing of the application, ensuring the comfortable use for all users
+<li>I focused mainly on functional testing of the application,
+ensuring the comfortable use for all users

 # Presentation Link